-Miss Anthology’s mission is to support racially and economically diverse young comic artists by teaching professional skills through hands-on workshops, and publishing their work online and in print.
-By introducing female and LBGTQIA+ artists, writers, and creators to the comics and the art industries before they graduate, they will gain a firm understanding and head start on their careers, as well as an established network of peers within this otherwise male-dominated field.
+Miss Anthology’s mission is to support racially and economically diverse young comics artists by teaching professional skills through hands-on workshops, and publishing their work online and in print.
+By introducing female and LBGTQIA+ artists, writers, and creators to the comics and art industries before they graduate, they will gain a firm understanding and head start on their careers, as well as an established network of peers within this otherwise cisgender male-dominated field.

 Melanie Stevens – Director of Strategery

 Melanie overlooks social media outreach, grant-writing, and financial acquisitions and maintenance.
 She also oversees our comic workshops, and assisted with the editing and designed the 2017 cover art for the printed anthology.
 Raised in the dirty South and currently residing in St. Johns, Stevens is an artist, curator, and writer.
 She received her BA in Political Science from Yale University and her MFA in Visual Studies from Pacific Northwest College of Art.
 When she is not eating wings and/or ice cream, she is out and about in Portland making trouble of the art variety.
 She currently gives private tutorials on creating graphic novels and co-curates Nat Turner Project, a migratory gallery space that centers artists of color.
 She is also working on a graphic novel series, WaterShed, a love and death story about America through the lens of race, due out in Spring of this year.

 Jenny Blenk – Editor of Shenanigans